 Many ecommerce site platforms have built-in analytics tools that give you basic data on customer behavior.
 Most of these are relatively basic, and to get more analytics data – especially data specific to cart abandonment – you may want to use a more sophisticated tool.

 While Google Analytics is a popular, reliable option, there are other means.
 Depending on the platform you operate your ecommerce store through, different analytics tools may give you better reporting options.
-See what functionality you have and what your best options are for the major ecommerce platforms (Magento, BigCommerce, WooCommerce, and Shopify) below:
+See what functionality you have and what your best options are for the major ecommerce platforms (Adobe Commerce, BigCommerce, WooCommerce, and Shopify) below:

 Their tool lets you create calculated columns and join tables to customize and standardize ecommerce metrics for your business.
 The report builder makes creating accessible, useful data visualizations easy.
 Export data seamlessly and use powerful dashboards to make impactful decisions about your business.